acmo0/Android-Youtube-Downloader/README.md

 You can download in mp4/m4a youtube videos/playlists.
 This application work for many other websites ([see yt-dlp supported website](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md))
 ***
 ## Compatibility
-Compatible with android 8 and newer.
+Compatible with android 8 to android 10.
+Due security policies on some Android systems, the application doesn't work on Android 11 and newer versions.
+The next version of the application will solve the issue.
 [A version for linux is also available](https://github.com/acmo0/youtube-downloader-linux).
 ## Download
 [Download from our github repository.](https://github.com/acmo0/Android-Youtube-Downloader/releases/tag/v1.3.1)
 ## Lastest release improvements v1.3.1
 Release from August 2022
-1. ** Solve bug ** (link update problem with sharing video from youtube when the app is already started)
+1. *Solve bug* (link update problem with sharing video from youtube when the app is already started)

 ## Screenshots